ChatZilla: Plugins

-WebExtension
+Incompatibility with newer Firefox

-The introduction of Firefox Quantum (version 57) has dropped the support of legacy add-ons that utilized XUL and XPCOM, and so has stopped ChatZilla from working inside Firefox thereafeter.
-Work has begun to move the code to a WebExtension.
+Firefox Quantum (version 57) dropped support for add-ons built using XUL and XPCOM, including ChatZilla.
+Upon Mozilla publishing the roadmap for Firefox's support of WebExtensions, one developer commented that converting ChatZilla would require redesigning the UI and separating out the network code, which needs special privileges.
+Another developer did some experimental work towards these ends, but nobody continued the effort.
+Developers instead worked on a fork called Ambassador, which updates the XUL-based ChatZilla code to remain compatible with pre-Quantum forks of Firefox.
+In April 2025 a Mozilla employee closed the ChatZilla porting task as incomplete, ending the project for all intents and purposes.

 Reception

 Reviews of ChatZilla have varied from enthusiastic, in the case of users familiar with IRC, to unimpressed, for reviewers more accustomed to other chat client user interfaces.
 A 2003 review in Computers for Doctors of Mozilla 1.0, referred to IRC client applications as "not very user-friendly, and the same goes for ChatZilla.
 You won't find any pop-up icons, or happy little noises telling you somebody wants to chat."

 In 2004, Jennifer Golbeck, writing in IRC Hacks, pointed out its cross-platform consistency, and found it "quick and easy to start using", and has "great support for changing the appearance of chat windows with motifs...(CSS files)."

 In a 2008 overview of extensions for Firefox in Linux Journal, Dan Sawyer described ChatZilla as an "oldie-but-goodie", "venerable", "with all the trimmings", "handsomely organizes chat channels, logs, has an extensive built-in list of available channels, supports DCC chats and file transfers, and has its own plugin and theming architecture."
 The application "implements all the standards very well, and for those who prefer to keep desktop clutter to a minimum but still enjoy fighting with random strangers on IRC, ChatZilla is a must-have."